Disney Infinity 2.0

-Disney Infinity 2.0 (also known as Disney Infinity: Marvel Super Heroes) is an action-adventure sandbox toys-to-life video game developed by Avalanche Software and Heavy Iron Studios and published by Disney Interactive Studios.
-The game features additional work by Studio Gobo and Ninja Theory.
-It is the sequel and successor of the 2013 video game Disney Infinity and was announced on April 8, 2014.
-The game was released on September 23, 2014 in North America, September 19, 2014 in the United Kingdom, September 18, 2014 in Australia and the rest of Europe for iOS, PlayStation 3, PlayStation 4, Wii U, Microsoft Windows, Xbox 360 and Xbox One, and for PlayStation Vita on May 9, 2015.
+Disney Infinity 2.0 (also known as Disney Infinity: Marvel Super Heroes) is a 2014 toys-to-life action-adventure game developed by Avalanche Software and published by Disney Interactive Studios.
+It is the sequel to Disney Infinity (2013) and was announced on April 8, 2014.
+The game was released on September 23, 2014, in North America, September 19, 2014, in the United Kingdom, September 18, 2014, in Australia and the rest of Europe for iOS, PlayStation 3, PlayStation 4, Wii U, Microsoft Windows, Xbox 360, Xbox One, and PlayStation Vita on May 9, 2015.

 Featuring original story material by Brian Michael Bendis, Marvel Super Heroes includes three plots and includes characters from both Marvel and Disney properties.
-The main campaign is divided into three stories.
+The main campaign is divided into three storylines.
 The first storyline follows the Avengers as they prevent the Norse God Loki from rebuilding the Casket of Ancient Winters.
 The second storyline centers on Spider-Man and features him, Nova, Iron Fist, and Nick Fury teaming with Venom and being tasked with the objective to stop Green Goblin and Mysterio's symbiote invasion.
-The third and final storyline concentrates around the Guardians of the Galaxy, in a plot heavily inspired by the movie with the same name, where the Guardians must protect Knowhere from Ronan the Accuser.
+The third and final storyline concentrates on the Guardians of the Galaxy, in a plot inspired by the movie with the same name, where the Guardians must protect Knowhere from Ronan the Accuser.

 Disney Infinity 2.0 expands Disney Infinity's array of tools to use in the Toybox mode, an open world sandbox.
 Additionally, the ability to personalize individual characters has been added, using a Skill Tree.
 Marvel Super Heroes adds on the previous game's community sharing options, including the sharing of personal creations.

 It was also the first Marvel-licensed game to be published by Disney Interactive Studios, due to Sega's contract with Marvel expiring after the release of Captain America: Super Soldier in 2011, and Activision's contract expiring after the release of The Amazing Spider-Man 2, released a few months prior to the release of Infinity 2.0.
-A sequel, Disney Infinity 3.0, was released on August 28, 2015 in Europe and August 29, 2015 in North America.
+A sequel, Disney Infinity 3.0, was released on August 28, 2015, in Europe and August 29, 2015, in North America.